-Each session was to be led by a coordinator who, himself, was an FPU ‘graduate', and it consisted of watching a DVD of Dave Ramsey teach, followed by discussions among our fellow students in the room.
+Each session was to be led by a coordinator who, himself, was an FPU ‘graduate’, and it consisted of watching a DVD of Dave Ramsey teaching, followed by discussions among our fellow students in the room.

 I learned this was to be the format of each week’s class.
 After a brief introduction, we dove into lesson one—Super Saving.

 Save, Save, Save